adjacentlink/srsLTE-emane/README.md

 [OpenTestPoint LTE Probe](https://github.com/adjacentlink/opentestpoint-probe-lte).

 srsLTE-emane is released under the AGPLv3 license.
-The current stable version is 19.06, the second release based on srsLTE 19.06
+The current stable version is 19.09, the first release based on srsLTE 19.09

 ---
 ## Build Instructions